hagz0r/hrat/README.md

 hrat is a remote access tool (RAT) that offers a wide range of functionalities to remotely control and monitor a target system.
 The project is open source and welcomes contributions.
 The following features are available in hrat:

 ### Features
+### **Software bypass of the LED on webcams less than or equal to 59 hertz will be after the article is released on Medium**

 Polymorphism and Security